Baron-Severin/Socrata-and-Retrofit/README.md

 Now we construct the model that will be inflated with the server response.
 We do this by looking through the JSON body, and using the @SerializedName annotation to match keys to the values we intend to store them in.
 For example, this model can be used to create an object based on the following response.

-Note that within the JSON response, Location is a sub-object.
+Note that within the JSON response, Location is a child object.
 We are able to access it in the same manner by creating a second model object that iself uses @SerializedName to sort the information.
 Please see the Github link for full code.

-<pre><code>	public class BuildingPermit {
+<pre><code>
-		...
-		@SerializedName("category")
-	    private String category;
-	    @SerializedName("value")
-	    private int value;
-	    @SerializedName("location")
-	    private BuildingLocation location;
-	    ...
-	}
+	JSON Response:
 		{
 	...
 	category: "SINGLE FAMILY / DUPLEX",
 	location: {